zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1).md

 - EC TeX-Figure: WPF-Example `L = \int_a^b \sqrt[4]{\left|\sum_{i,j=1}^ng_{ij}\left(\gamma(t)\right) \left[\frac{d}{dt}x^i\circ\gamma(t) \right]\left{\frac{d}{dt}x^j\circ\gamma(t)\right} \right|}dt` is recognised in Live-Preview, but (with title and caption) the "_StartIndex cannot be less than zero_" error is returned.
   - simple Formula `L` without title or caption works, but program crashes after clicking ok (no Leroy).
   - simple Formula `L` **with** title **and** caption works!
-  - But overwritting the formula with the above by double-clicking the figure-box, and it crashes again.
+  - But overwriting the formula with the above by double-clicking the figure-box, and it crashes again.

+> 24.01.2019 19:45 - 20:00 :ballot_box_with_check:

+> # --- SWITCH TO Bugreport (V 0.1.10).md ---